 Be the expert your customers need

 An outstanding business not only sells outstanding products and services but also provides value to its customers in the form of information.
 Educating your customers about the ins and outs of the industry you are in, helps to position you as an authority figure to which customers turn to when they need to know more.
 The simplest way to establish yourself as an expert, by far, is by writing about topics that are not only related to your business that is also interesting to your customers.
 For example, if you have a carpet cleaning business then you can write about carpet maintenance. the best part about this is that customers are more likely to support businesses that know what they are talking about.
 And if they identify you as an expert in your field then your target market can easily decide to turn to you and you will get the answer to your question, “How to beat your competition!”.

 Provide awesome customer service

 One of the simplest ways to carve out a special spot in your customer’s hearts is by giving excellent customer service.
 This is the best way to let your customers know that you care about them.
 And that you are willing and more than able to answer their queries.
 And to help them solve any issues they might encounter while using your products and services.
 Open the line of communication between you and your customers.
 If you can, set up a live chat service.
 If not you can always turn to social media for this purpose.
-Make the most out of Facebook and Twitter and use this as a platform to bolster the satisfaction of your customers.
+Make the most out of Facebook and ask your Twitter VA to use Twitter as a platform to bolster the satisfaction of your customers.
 Remember also to be prompt when responding to customer inquiries and to be polite and sincere at all times.

 Data analysis and research